Frequently Asked Questions

 Yes, The Nanny Network offers a temporary nanny/babysitting service to help parents or event planners when they encounter a need for short-term child care.
 Perhaps your child is sick and cannot attend school, perhaps your primary child care provider has notified you that he/she is unable to work, or perhaps you are planning a night out on the town.
 Whatever the case may be, The Nanny Network can help provide temporary relief so that you can go about your schedule without interruption.
 We also can arrange group child care for special events (i.e., weddings, conferences, etc.)

 There are two key differences between The Nanny Network’s temporary placement service and its permanent placement service.
-First, with a temporary nanny or sitter search, your nanny is assigned to you.
-The agency will book a caregiver that we think will do a great job given the job details you have provided to us.
-However, you are never locked in to using that caregiver.
+First, with a temporary nanny or sitter search, we select and book a caregiver that we think will do a great job given the job details you have provided to us.
+Our temporary clients do not interview or select the temporary nanny who is assigned for their job.
+However, you are never locked in to using any caregiver.
 Therefore, if you come to realize that the nanny we assigned is not a good fit for your family, simply let us know, and we will find a replacement nanny for you as quickly as possible.

-Second, a daily placement fee, rather than a flat part-time or full-time placement fee, is owed to The Nanny Network for the service provided.* A higher daily fee applies to those temp jobs that are arranged with less than 48 hours’ notice.
+Second, a daily placement fee is owed to The Nanny Network for the temporary service provided.* A higher daily fee applies to those temp jobs that are arranged with less than 48 hours’ notice.
 Lastly, if your needs change after a nanny has been scheduled to work for you and you cancel one day or all days, a 50% cancellation fee will apply to each cancelled day’s cost.
 For more information on our process for placing temporary nannies, click here.

 8. What areas do you service?